middlebury/college-handbook/content/ii-ug-college-policies/employee/time-away/4-14-vermont-earned-sick-time.md

 **Other Important Information**

-<span>VEST is not recognized as hours worked for purposes of calculating eligibility for overtime pay.</span>
+VEST is not recognized as hours worked for purposes of calculating eligibility for overtime pay.

 *   Employees are not entitled to be paid for accrued but unused VEST upon resignation or other termination of employment; accrued, unused balances will be forfeited at termination.
 *   Available VEST balances may be viewed in Banner Web (Employee/Time Off Current Balances and History).